elfredpagan/site/elfredpagan.com/content/blog/apns_elixir.md

 Elixir and Erlang are not that different.
 You need to prefix Erlang modules with `:` and most Erlang modules expect character lists instead of "Strings" (which are just UTF binaries).
 Overall, the process is fairly seamless, but it's obvious you are munging things to interop with something else.
-This bit me the mostly when I was starting to try out http/2 libs for my other implementation.
+This bit me the most when I was starting to try out http/2 libs for my other implementation.

 ### Working with Binaries